-What happens if you file your return late or make a late payment?
+What happens if I file a return late or make a late payment?

-Additionally, any GST/HST refund or rebate you are entitled to will be held until all outstanding returns are filed and all outstanding amounts have been paid under the Excise Tax Act, the Income Tax Act, the Excise Act, 2001, or the Air Travellers Security Charge Act.
-We can also use any GST/HST refund or rebate that you are entitled to receive to pay that outstanding amount.
+Additionally, the CRA will hold any GST/HST refund or rebate you are entitled to until we receive all outstanding returns and amounts.
+This includes all amounts payable and returns required under the Excise Tax Act, the Income Tax Act, the Excise Act, 2001, or the Air Travellers Security Charge Act.
+The CRA can also use any GST/HST refund or rebate that you are entitled to receive to pay that outstanding amount.

 - Calculate the net tax and complete my GST/HST return

 - Reporting period